The Inward Investment and International Taxation Review: Netherlands

 Excise and import duties

 Excise duties, being a consumption tax, are levied on alcoholic products, tobacco and mineral oil products.
-Import (or customs) duties are levied on various products that are imported into the Netherlands from outside the EU.
+Import (or customs) duties are levied on various products that are imported into the Netherlands from outside the European Union.
 The Netherlands does not impose export duties.

-The acquisition of the legal or economic ownership of real estate (or rights relating thereto) located in the Netherlands is subject to real estate transfer tax at a rate of 6 per cent (likely 8 per cent as of 2021).
+The acquisition of the legal or economic ownership of real estate (or rights relating thereto) located in the Netherlands is subject to real estate transfer tax (RETT) at a rate of 8 per cent.
 Various exemptions may apply in situations involving mergers or reorganisations.

 Moreover, the acquisition of shares in a real estate company, being a company where real estate assets make up more than 50 per cent of the assets, of which at least 30 per cent consists of real estate located in the Netherlands, is also subject to Dutch RETT.